 - Learn the fundamental laws of harmony at an early age.

-Dragging and hurrying are equally great faults.
+- Dragging and hurrying are equally significant faults.

 - Take care that your instrument is always in perfect tune.